LeoVie/jetbrains-wsl-cli-adapter/README.md

-# PhpStorm WSL CLI adapter
+# JetBrains WSL CLI adapter

-This script allows you to use the CLI of PhpStorm for Windows via WSL.
+This script allows you to use the CLI of JetBrains IDEs for Windows via WSL.

 ## Requirements
-- PhpStorm installed via JetBrains Toolbox
+- IDE installed via JetBrains Toolbox
 - PHP >= 7.1

 ## Preparation